MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-data-sources.md

 The optional **Version** property is used to specify the revision of the data model component of this data source.
 Expand the **Versions** FastTab of the **Configurations** page for the appropriate data model configurations to review the list of data model revisions that are available in the current Finance instance.

 > [!TIP]
 > Keep this property blank to use a data model component from the configuration [version](er-overview-components.md#component-versioning) in the **Draft** status.
-This will allow you to simultaneously edit you ER model mapping or ER format along with its base data model.
+This allows you to simultaneously edit you ER model mapping or ER format along with its base data model.

 > [!IMPORTANT]
-> Notice that this property must be specified when the status of the editable configuration is changed from **Draft** to **Completed**.
-Therefore, in case you changed the structure of the draft data model and used these changes in the edited ER model mapping or ER format, change the status of the edited base data model configuration version from **Draft** to **Completed** before you do the same change for the edited configuration version of the ER model mapping or ER format.
+> This property must be specified when the status of the editable configuration is changed from **Draft** to **Completed**.
+If you change the structure of the draft data model and use these changes in the edited ER model mapping or ER format, change the status of the edited base data model configuration version from **Draft** to **Completed** before you do the same change for the edited configuration version of the ER model mapping or ER format.
 Otherwise, the [Path not found](er-components-inspections.md#i3) exception will be thrown when you try to complete the draft version of the edited ER model mapping or ER format configuration.

 ### <a name="data-model"></a>Data model

-The **Data model** data source represents the ER data model component that is filled in by actual data at runtime upon data consumer requests.
+The **Data model** data source represents the ER data model component that is filled in by actual data at runtime when a data consumer request occurs.

 > [!TIP]
-> This data source is automatically added for any ER format component that is created to generate an outbound document.
+> This data source is automatically added for any ER format component that's created to generate an outbound document.

-The following illustration shows properties of a data source of the ***Data model*** type on the **Data source properties** dialog.
+The following illustration shows the data source properties of the ***Data model*** type in the **Data source properties** dialog box.

 ![Entry of data source properties on the Data source properties dialog.](./media/er-data-sources-ds-data-model-properties.png)